alaahag/c_wait/README.md

 <h3>Intro:</h3>

-'c_wait' is a DevOps and PT tool, the script will keep running and checking for open-connections for X hosts/ports.
+<h5>'c_wait' is a DevOps and PT tool, the script will keep running and checking for open-connections for X hosts/ports.
 When the task is complete: the script will exit successfully (exit 0).
-If the script fails to run or fails to identify any method for test-connections: it will exit with failure (exit 1).
+If the script fails to run or fails to identify any method for test-connections: it will exit with failure (exit 1).</h5>

 <h3>Where can I use this script?</h3>
-When you need to initialize a server + db (with Kubernetes or Docker), but you can't let the server run without a db-connection up first (or else it will fail on initialization and your server will not run properly).
+<h5>When you need to initialize a server + db (with Kubernetes or Docker), but you can't let the server run without a db-connection up first (or else it will fail on initialization and your server will not run properly).</h5>

 --------------------